rapid7/metasploit-framework/How-to-Apply-to-GSoC.md

 **Note:** Final project proposals must be submitted through to Google through the GSoC Program Website, as stated in the [rules](https://summerofcode.withgoogle.com/rules/).

 Before submitting to the GSoC website, it is also helpful to solicit proposal feedback via one of the contact methods found on <https://metasploit.com/contribute>.
-You can also reach out to us on our Slack at <metasploit.slack.com> in the dedicated GSoC channel named `#gsoc`.
+You can also reach out to us on our Slack at <https://metasploit.com/slack> via the GSoC channel named `#gsoc`.
 If you don't hear back right away on a proposal, don't give up!
 Contributors may be busy, or you may need to try again to get someone's attention (but don't spam).

 # Getting started
 Students interesting in GSoC, can start by reading Google's official guides.